Materials

 We have undertaken a number of initiatives in order to have an impact on animal welfare.
 We entered into an agreement with the Open Cages organization, which involves our permanent commitment to giving up natural furs, and joined the international Fur Free Retailer initiative.

-Currently, 100% of the feathers used in our collections comply with The Responsible Down Standard, which aims to protect the ducks and geese used in down production.
+Currently, 100% of the feathers used in our collections comply with Responsible Down Standard, which aims to protect the ducks and geese used in down production.

 renounced in 2014